platium111/cracking-english-everyday/ERRORS.md

 - [n_eslint_code_quality] using this for code quality
 - [n_eslint_prettier] configure with eslint and prettier
 - using `npx mrm lint-staged` for pre-commit, this will do Prettier + lint before commit

+11/10/2020

+- webpack.config.mjs
+- script using webpac with --config
+- type: module in package.json